CCBDA-UPC/Assignments-2025/Lab08.md

 <img alt="Lab08-CloudWatch-environment.png" src="images/Lab08-CloudWatch-environment.png" width="50%"/>

-> :question: **Question 7**: Create GitHub actions to deploy the changes on the Lambda functions.
+> :question: **Question 7**: Create GitHub actions to deploy the code changes on the Lambda functions.

 > :question: **Question 8**: Assess the current version of the web application against each of the twelve factor application.

 > :question: **Question 9**: Provide screenshots of the significant Kinesis metrics shown in the "Monitoring" tab.

-> :question: **Question 10**: Provide screenshots of the DynamoDB table used.
+> :question: **Question 10**: Provide screenshots of the DynamoDB table used, showing the different open connections.

 > :question: **Question 11**: Share your thoughts about the web application.